-Frequently Asked Questions About Public Transportation
+Frequently Asked Questions About the T-Pass Program

 No, only registered students who have a current bursar's account can get a subsidized T-pass.

 The monthly T-passes subsidized through MIT cover several different transportation modes and a range of zones:

 - Monthly Local Bus pass (bus service is free for those who have the Access MIT pass)

 - Monthly LinkPass (local bus and subway, services which are free for those who have the Access MIT pass)

 - Monthly Express Bus pass (local bus, express bus, and subway)

 - Monthly Commuter Rail pass (commuter rail plus local bus and subway, in an expanding series of zones)